9 minute read

 The system requires nothing more than typing your password and no additional hardware (i.e. fingerprint scanner) is needed.

 The hardening benefit is seen most when features are distinguishing and unique to users.
 If everybody is a fast typer there is no hardening benefit.
 We can make a tradeoff between hardening and usability by adjusting the size of our undefined typing speed region.
-The implementation will update to track drift in user typing habits.
+The implementation updates to track drift in user typing habits via the history file.

 Suppose the attacker compromises the machine and has access to all of the information within.